XGovFormBuilder/digital-form-builder/docs/adr/0003-submitter.md

 Option 1 for now, however an upgrade to Option 2 will be possible.

 Most transactional services will already have a database, or be able to provision one simply.
 Databases are easily set up via Docker, enabling faster local development.
-We will also circumvent any vendor lock-in this way (AWS vs Azure vs GCP).
+We will also circumvent any vendor lock-in this way (AWS vs Azure vs GCP), however, given a strong need from the OS community, adapters or subclasses can be written at a later date.

+See supplementary sequence diagram [0003-submitter-diagram.svg](./0003-submitter-diagram.svg)